chrrasmussen/RIOFuzzyTime/README.md

 6. Add _RIOFuzzyTime.a_ in the Link Binary With Libraries-section
 7. Add _RIOFuzzyTime.bundle_ in the Copy Bundle Resources-section

 ***

-If you want a better explanation of each step, please check out [The state of iOS Open Source Ð and what to do about it!](http://blog.jayway.com/2011/05/16/the-state-of-ios-open-source-and-what-to-do-about-it/) from the awesome [Jayway Team Blog](http://blog.jayway.com/).
+If you want a better explanation of each step, please check out [The state of iOS Open Source - and what to do about it!](http://blog.jayway.com/2011/05/16/the-state-of-ios-open-source-and-what-to-do-about-it/) from the awesome [Jayway Team Blog](http://blog.jayway.com/).

 ## Examples of Usage